-The pulse of our heart reflects our health and emotions, making monitoring it a long-used, powerful diagnostic tool.
+The pulse of our heart reflects our health and emotions, making monitoring it a powerful diagnostic tool.
 Current wearables for pulse sensing use optical sensors, which lack sensitivity and stability.

 In their paper in Advanced Functional Materials, Dr. Junwen Zhong from the University of California Berkeley, Prof. Ying Dong from Tsinghua University, Prof. Liwei Lin from Tsinghua University and the University of California Berkeley, and their co-workers report a wearable piezoelectret sensor for pressure-based human pulse measurement.

-Prof. Liwei Lin: “The goal for this work is actually trying to emulate the traditional Chinese medicine.
+Prof. Liwei Lin: “The goal for this work is actually trying to emulate traditional Chinese medicine.
 It has been thousands of years that doctors could just use three fingers to measure the pulse and then tell many different health conditions of human beings.”